2024-03-24 23:03:05

 U.S. research team “High-fat diet suppresses expression of inflammation-related proteins… induces intestinal-liver-brain inflammation”

 In experiments using mice, it was revealed that a high-fat diet inhibits the expression of inflammation-regulating proteins, causing an inflammatory response that extends from the intestines to the liver and then to the brain, causing diabetes and Alzheimer’s-like symptoms.
-Professor Narendra Kumar’s team at Texas A&M University in College Station, USA, confirmed this fact in mouse experiments at the annual meeting of the American Society for Biochemistry and Molecular Biology (Discover BMB) held in San Antonio from the 23rd to the 26th, and said that this could cause Alzheimer’s disease in diabetic patients.
+Professor Narendra Kumar’s team at Texas A&M University in College Station, USA, confirmed this fact in mouse experiments at the annual meeting of the American Society for Biochemistry and Molecular Biology (Discover BMB) held in San Antonio from the 23rd to the 26th, and said that this might cause Alzheimer’s disease in diabetic patients.
 It was revealed that the molecular level mechanism is present.

 There is increasing research showing a link between type 2 diabetes and Alzheimer’s disease, and some scientists are even calling Alzheimer’s disease ‘type 3 diabetes.’